 Aesthetic Treatment Safety: Risks, Myths and What Patients Should Know

 Patients are often left trying to separate fact from fiction — particularly when it comes to safety, risks, and long-term effects.
+Understanding what is true, what is exaggerated, and what genuinely matters is essential when considering any treatment.

 Are Aesthetic Treatments Safe?